rakshitnayak/nwordzz/README.md

 # nwordzz

-A startup! aim is to create a city news website which provides short news less than 100 words.!!!!
+##A startup! aiming to create a city news website...where explore pages and other stuff can also be found.

 link: https://rakshitnayak.github.io/nwordzz/